STEVE INSKEEP, Host:

 MONTAGNE: The exhibit was actually funded by private donors, but after a flood of emails, gallery Director Martin Sullivan removed the video.

-Mr. MARTIN SULLIVAN (Director, National Portrait Gallery): You know, I'm a practicing Christian.
+MARTIN SULLIVAN: You know, I'm a practicing Christian.
 And I think the members of the Portrait Gallery staff collectively understand that we have a real privilege to work here, and to try to represent as best we can the diversity of American life.

 MONTAGNE: But the removal of the offending artwork may not have ended the debate.
 Catholic League President Donohue says he wants Congress to eliminate all federal funding for the Smithsonian.